rebroad/breezy-desktop/XORG_VIRTUAL_XR_API.md

 - **Normal 2D mode:**
   - Physical XR connector (e.g. `DisplayPort-0` or similar) is visible in RandR.
   - XR-0 may be disabled, or present but unused.
-  - Glasses behave like a normal monitor in XFCE’s display tool.
+  - Glasses behave like a normal monitor in display settings tools.

 - **AR mode:**
   - Physical XR connector is **hidden** from the 2D XRandR map: